Akvariet/P2/README.md

+[//]: # (FOR BETTER FORMATTING VISIT https://github.com/Akvariet/P2)

 # P2 project - Akvario chat

 This is the P2 project of group B2-18.
-The project started on February first and ended on [INSERT DATE].
+The project started on February first and ended on 27/5.

 The topic of the project was "En ny corona-hverdag" (Everyday life with corona) and was about using software to aid us through the pandemic.